franky1964/robotframework-liveresults/README.md

  - 'BLOCKED' is set as testcase result if the testsuite setup was executed with an error
  - 'SKIP' as available with RF 4.0 is considered
  - 'SKIP' is additionally set for testcases not beeing executed according to option '--exitonfailure' or '--exitonerror' was used
- - In case of captured videos the column 'Critical' contains a link to the captured video of the testcase execution (the following library has to be installed for this option: <a href="https://github.com/mihaiparvu/ScreenCapLibrary">ScreenCapLibrary</a>)
+ - In case of captured videos the column 'Setup/Teardown' contains a link to the captured video of the testcase execution (the following library has to be installed for this option: <a href="https://github.com/mihaiparvu/ScreenCapLibrary">ScreenCapLibrary</a>)
 ---